2021 State of Higher Ed Strategic Technology Planning

-Our goal is to help institutions make data-driven planning decisions, tie their initiatives to technology strategies, and ensure higher education emerges from the crises stronger than before.
-We focused primarily on campuses with less than 5,000 students but included a healthy representation of larger institutions to reference and compare strategic visions for a 70/30 split.
+This interactive report focuses primarily on campuses with less than 5000 students but includes a healthy representation of larger institutions to reference and compare strategic visions, for a 65/35 split.

 What You'll Learn:

-71% of the strategic plans we studied began after 2015.
+73% of the strategic plans we studied were in place

 Though larger institutions have the innate advantages of more personnel and funding, we believe all institutions – especially smaller ones – need to double-down on technology strategic planning to not only push through the current crisis, but to come out stronger on the other side.